 It’s expensive, but if you want to get properly geared up for the backcountry, it’s a value pick for sure.

-Best Ski Mid Layer: What to Consider in 2022
+Best Ski Mid Layer: What to Consider

 This section will lay out some important things to consider when choosing a high-quality mid-layer for skiing.